Contactability/mailman/USER_GUIDE.md

 The capture names may only contain letters and underscores.
 Behind the scenes they are compiled to regular expressions, and each capture is the equivalent to `.*`.
 There is currently no way to escape `%` characters.
-If a literal `%` is required, and Mailman thinks it is a named capture, use a regular expression matcher instead.
+If a literal `%` is required, and ContactabilityMailman thinks it is a named capture, use a regular expression matcher instead.

 #### Regular expression